adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 If you want to use a different Qt version, you'll need to find a build of Qt for your operating system.

-The Ubuntu template script uses my GitHub repo that provides unofficial Qt builds (https://github.com/adolby/qt-more-builds).
-The macOS build script is using brew.
+The Ubuntu template script uses my GitHub repo that provides unofficial Qt builds ([https://github.com/adolby/qt-more-builds][qtmorebuilds]).
+The macOS build script acquires Qt with brew.

 Other Options